swag-dealer/my-resume/README.md

 ### MY RESUME

 This resume will showcase things that i learn while learning HTML, CSS, and Javascript in my College years.
-It will server as a purpose on how many things i learn towards my journey to become a Web Developer.
-I will continue to update this resume as i continue to learn.
+It will served as a purpose on how many things i learn towards my journey to become a Web Developer.
+I will continue to update this resume as i continue to learn something new.

 ### STATUS